NoelHuibers/NoelHuibers/README.md

 ### Hi, I'm Noel a Software Engineer.

-## Im a Student, HiWi, Data Analyst and Developer from heart.
+## Im a Student, Research Assistant, Data Analyst and Developer with heart.

 - I'm currently making my Bachelors Degree in Computer Science.
 - I'm a academic assistant at my university.